 both aspects of income and poverty for this neighborhood.

 The neighbors in the W Pine St / W Prospect Ave neighborhood in Appleton are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-line, this neighborhood has a higher rate of childhood poverty than 50.7%
+is a lower rate of childhood poverty than is found in 70.8%